 It is less surprising to me that Helen becomes cutthroat than Oliver.
 In The Art of War, your liberal character, Tyrone Power, loses because he doesn’t have it in him to do what needs to be done—to shoot General Hackman, the conservative militant.
 But in Dead Metaphor, Oliver does have it in him to, at least, hire someone to take out the threat.

 The liberal has evolved.
 He at least recognizes the enemy.
 Tyrone Power was the feckless liberal who couldn’t get it together.
 He could talk a good game, but he could never compete with someone like Hackman.
 Whereas Oliver knows that Helen is getting worse and worse, that she has tendencies in the direction of Stalin and Hitler.
 There’s an awareness.
 There’s a change, you’re right.
 Maybe that is me searching for a character that can stand up a bit more.

 Is that a hopeful thought for you, or is it just one more element in the screwed-up game of social politics?

 I don’t know that it’s hopeful or not.
 Maybe it is desperate.
 We have to find some way , because she has all this power.

 Do you still write with Toronto in mind?

-No, I’ve traveled enough to know that [these characters] exist everywhere.
+No, I’ve traveled enough to know that exist everywhere.
 Any big city.
 Especially in our two countries, and especially characters like Dean.
 Because we’ve had similar experiences.
 Our countries lost proportionately the same number of people: us in Afghanistan, you in Iraq.
 And it is the same in both countries that the public is barely aware of it—or of the soldiers coming back.
 My nephew was over there, and I knew about it from talking to my sister.
 These characters are everywhere, defined by class and circumstance.